About Configuration Management for App Protect WAF

 - threat campaigns.

-Just as with changes made via the user interface, the NIM compiler bundles all of the config updates into a single binary package that you can push out to your instances.
+Just as with changes made via the user interface, the Instance Manager compiler bundles all of the config updates into a single binary package that you can push out to your instances.
 Figure 2 shows an overview of the API endpoints available to support security policy configuration and publishing.

 More information is available in the Instance Manager API documentation.